 Sultans, Merchants, Painters

-Istanbul and Amsterdam, Turkey and the Netherlands, have been and continue be important bridges between Europe and Asia; major players in the international world of commerce, diplomacy, art and migration.
-The exhibition, which took place firstly at Pera Museum, then travelled to the Amsterdam Museum, highlighted the connection between Turkish and Dutch history; stimulating mutual (multi-) cultural understanding for today.
+Istanbul and Amsterdam, Turkey and the Netherlands, have been and continue to be important bridges between Europe and Asia; major players in the international world of commerce, diplomacy, art and migration.
+The exhibition was firstly exhibited at Pera Museum, before travelling to the Amsterdam Museum, highlighted the connection between Turkish and Dutch history; stimulating mutual (multi-) cultural understanding for today.